skipperkongen/python-kafka-template/README.md

 # README #

-Template for a simple stream processing service in Python
+Template for a simple stream processing service in Python.
+You can run everything in the diagram locally with docker-compose (see "Running the service locally").

 ```